danericp/osint-tree/README.md

 ```

 # Future Improvements
-* Multiple Filters
+* Multiple Filters + Quotes
-* Quotes
-* Categorization
+* Categorization Fix
+* Tag Fix
 * Arguments
 * Tree View

 # Disclaimer
 This tool is created originally for personal use.
-Overall information accuracy still needs a lot of work.
-Not all categorizations and tags are justified well due to their never-ending product improvements.
+Overall information accuracy still needs a lot of work due to their never-ending product improvements, change of ownerships and deprecations.